Element84/cloudwatch-deregister-ec2-hosts/README.md

 At Element 84, we use FreeIPA, and we've provided an example CloudFormation stack to deploy the CloudWatch event, IAM role, and Lambda.

-Make sure your Lambda must have access to your directory server, which probably requires it to run within a VPC and have appropriate network routes available.
+Make sure your Lambda has access to your directory server, which probably requires it to run within a VPC and have appropriate network routes available.

 The main script can be found under `functions/freeipa/remove_host.py`